New-Languages-for-NLP/course-materials/core-technologies.md

-Technology and Tools Reference Guide
+Technology and Tools Reference Guide (ready by April 17, yes you heard me right April 17, that's one month from now)
 =======================

 An annotated list of the technology and tools used in Workshop 1 with explanation and guidance for any required installation or set-up